xyxj1024/xyxj1024.github.io/_posts/2022-04-20-linux-radix-tree.md

 - Grow/shrink, but never rebalanced
 - RCU-safe

 He described the radix tree as a "great data structure but really hard to use."
+What does radix trees look like before the advent of XArray?

 ## Genradix